Frederick Fraske

-Frederick (Fredrak) W. Fraske (March 8, 1872 - June 18, 1973) is believed to have been the last surviving veteran of the Indian Wars.
+Frederick (Fredrak) W. Fraske (March 8, 1872 - June 18, 1973) was a German-born American soldier, believed to have been the last surviving veteran of the Indian Wars.

 Biography

-FRaske was an ethnic German born in the city of Posen, which at that time was in the Province of Posen, part of Prussia, which itself was part of the German Empire.
+Fraske was an ethnic German born in the city of Posen, which at that time was in the Province of Posen, part of Prussia, which itself was part of the German Empire.
 As a young child in 1877, he migrated to the United States with his family, including his parents and four brothers.
 At the age of 21, on February 22, 1894, in Chicago, which was his home town, he enlisted in the U.S. Army to help his widowed mother support her family of seven.
 He was assigned to Fort D.A.
 Russell, which was near Cheyenne, Wyoming, serving as a private with company F of the 17th infantry as a first aid man and letter carrier.
 He spoke about Cheyenne of that time as a quiet but wild town, where cattle were unloaded, and the residents were a tough breed.

 His starting pay in the Army was the standard $9 a month, and then it increased $1 each year.
 The time that he was in the service was spent preparing for confrontation at the fort, which never occurred.
 Fraske later said he was glad that he never fired a shot in battle with American Indians, and didn't feel any ill will towards them either.
 He also felt that he understood the difficult position they were in.
 Fraske never personally had anything other than peaceful encounters with them.

 In that era, the Army allowed a soldier to be discharged after three years and three months of service instead of serving the full five years, if requested by a soldier with excellent character, and so Fraske took advantage of that law and left the Army in 1897, at the age of 25.